one-bash/one.bash/docs/advanced-usage/repo.md

 - Disable repo: `one repo disable one.share`
 - Update repo: `one repo update one.share`
 - Remove repo: `one repo remove one.share`
-- Create repo: You can create your own repo.
+- Create repo: `one repo init`.
 Read the [Create Repo](#create-repo) for details.
-- Execute command in each repo: `one repo exec ls`
+- Execute command in each enabled repo: `one repo exec ls`
+- Show the informations of downloaded repo: `one repo info one.share`
+- Search repos (topic: one-bash-repo) in Github: `one repo search`

-`one help repo` for detailed usage.
+`one repo` for detailed usage.

 ## Create Repo